grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/convert-a-frontend-datasource-to-backend.md

 ---
 id: convert-a-frontend-datasource-to-backend
-title: How to convert a frontend data source plugin into a backend plugin
+title: Convert a frontend data source plugin into a backend plugin
-sidebar_position: 10
 description: Learn how to convert a frontend data source plugin into a backend plugin
 keywords:
   - grafana